Keynote Address: Oprah Winfrey

-Join SAP SuccessFactors customers Jana Kanyadan, CIO, Mohawk Industries and Penny Stoker, Global Leader of HR Services at EY, for an unconventional, un-keynote Opening Session on HR transformation and the future of work.
-The conversation will cover how today’s digital imperatives are creating a mandate for a differentiated people experience, and technology like we use in our personal lives to support that experience.
+Join Robert Enslin, President, Cloud Business Group, and Member of the Executive Board of SAP SE along with product lead Amy Wilson and engineering and service delivery lead James Harvey for an unconventional, un-keynote opening session on digital business transformation and the future of work, along with SAP SuccessFactors customers Jana Kanyadan, CIO, Mohawk Industries and Penny Stoker, Global Leader of HR Services at EY.
+The conversation will cover how today’s digital imperatives are creating a mandate for a differentiated people experience, and how SAP SuccessFactors is delivering a consumer-grade technology experience at work similar to what we use in our personal lives.

 Keynote address: Emma Sinclair

-At the Women in Leadership luncheon, hear from Emma Sinclair on her perspectives on being a serial entrepreneur, the role of technology and leadership in the digital economy.
+At the Leadership Luncheon, hear from Emma Sinclair on her perspectives on being a serial entrepreneur, the role of technology and leadership in the digital economy.

 The co-founder of innovative business software company Enterprise Jungle, Emma was also the founder and Chief Executive of Target Parking.
 With a background in investment banking, she is the youngest person in the UK to have floated her company on the stock exchange.
 She is passionate about the power of entrepreneurship, a frequent commentator on TV and radio, and was a regular contributor to the Telegraph’s Wonder Women column.